james-310110/quant_playground/README.md

 #### Merge `master` to local branch

-Make sure you are in your branch with `git checkouth BRANCH`
+Make sure you are in your branch with `git checkout BRANCH`

 `sh github_helper/fast_forward.sh`